Return to the BUILD

 IMPORTANT!
 A lot of other builders have experienced electrical problems with their DeLorean models.
 One of the major culprits is one of these screws and how close it is to these solder points.
 It can quite easily short out the contacts (I checked with my multimeter and the screw was definitely touching the contact on the right).

 I headed down to the hardware store and picked up some #2 fiber washers (.032″ thick, #2 ID, 0.25″ OD) to put under each screw.
-Nylon washers would work too; we just want them to be non-conductive.
-I had to trim the washers a little bit with my sprue cutter to fit better, but this should keep the screws from causing any trouble:
+I found a similar style of insulating washer on Amazon.
+Nylon washers would work too; we just need them to be non-conductive.
+I had to trim the washers a little bit with sprue cutters to fit better, but this should keep the screws from causing any trouble:

 Before I started these steps, I took a Metallic Silver Sharpie and painted the ends of the buttons:

 Fit the Button Board into the underside of the Time Circuit Box as shown and secure with two (2) AP screws:

 Remove the backing paper from the Plate, fit it over the switch buttons, and stick it to the Time Circuits Box.

 It is worth noting here that I did not remove the backing paper or attach this Plate (see Mod Zone below).
 I am including these images for those who do not mod this part of their build and for those who want to know which button is which number:

 Installation is simple, remove the Eaglemoss numbered Plate and replace it with this decal.
 Do not put the decal on the Plate.
 Here are the stock and modified parts side by side.
 The difference is massive!

 Here is this side of the real Time Circuits Box from The ‘A’ Car.
 Mike did a fabulous job here: